redefinered/vigilant-octo-couscous/README.md

 ## 👤 Author

-Created by [Your Name] — for sim racers who want to ditch spreadsheets and focus on racing.
+Created by [Red De Guzman](https://github.com/redefinered) — for sim racers who want to ditch spreadsheets and focus on racing.

 ---